SGDInstitute/apollo/content/collections/pages/mblgtacc/workshops.md

         content:
           -
             type: text
-            text: 'The heart of MBLGTACC is the selection of workshops, most peer-led, across four sessions on Saturday and Sunday.
+            text: 'The heart of MBLGTACC is the selection of breakout sessions, most peer-led, on Saturday and Sunday.
 Many workshops are also curated into themed tracks.'
       -
         type: set
         attrs:
           id: 7kQJrWiz
+          enabled: false
           values:
             type: buttons
             buttons: